edurant/edurant.github.io/courses/csc4601/lab/09/index.md

 ## Questions
 After you run all the experiments create a markdown cell to answer questions in.
 Copy and paste each question into the cell prior to answering it.
 1. By looking at the provided `cost_functions.py`, use 1–2 sentences to describe in detail the purpose of each of the methods.
 To guide this description, discuss the method input, method output, and what function each method serves for the cost function.
 2. For the heatmaps that you generated, what do they describe?
-What do the “valleys” and “peaks” of this heat map represent?
+What do the “valleys” and “peaks” of this heatmap represent?
 3. For experiment 2, you increased the number of samples within the specified range.
    1. Describe how the heatmap representation changed due to this increase in sampling.
    2. What benefit did this higher sampling rate have for finding the set of parameters with the minimum error?